 With a later (post-war) version of Slidex, the carton back panel was

 replaced by a strong 2.5 mm thick brown Pertinax 2 panel with rounded

 corners.
 It made the device more robust.
 The image on the right shows

 With this version, the card holder is made of aluminium, which is less

 prone to corrosion.

-The rest of the device remained unchanged, but the grid cards that
+The rest of the device remained unchanged, but it should be noted that

 Click here to view the post-war cards.